-The assembly procedure starts with the assembly of the bare spacer, with a 'loose' accuracy of typically 500 μm .
-Then, the tubes are attached, layer by layer, using glue.
-The time for the glue to cure sets the
+The assembly procedure starts outside the cleanroom with the construction of the bare spacer, with a 'loose' accuracy of typically 500 μ m.
+Then, in the cleanroom, the tubes are attached layer by layer using glue.
+This process typically takes half a working day, but the time needed for the glue to cure, constraints the production-speed to one layer a day.